-As we see all around us in Florida, palm trees are a popular stable for our landscaping!
-The very tall, thin palms you see everywhere are sabal palms (also known as cabbage palms) and are native to Florida.
+As we see all around us in Florida, palm trees are a popular staple for our landscaping.
+The very tall, thin palms you see everywhere are sabal palms (also known as cabbage palms), and are native to Florida.

 Sylvester Palms (Phoenix Sylvestris): These are one of our most popular sellers.
 They come in a variety of heights to fit most landscapes and create a beautiful ambience.
-They have a neat diamond-cut trunk, but are large trees that needs to be a distance from the home.
+They have a neat diamond-cut trunk, but are a large tree that needs to be a distance from the home.

 Queen Palms: These palms are stately with bright glossy leaves that are gorgeous in the wind.
 Their fronds cascade over, which creates a tropical vibe.
 Bright orange dates hang in ornamental clusters.
-They are common around patios. pools and areas of relaxation.
+They are common around patios and pool areas of relaxation.